nismoryco/emulationstation/README.md

 [SDL2](http://www.libsdl.org/release/SDL2-devel-2.0.8-VC.zip)

-[cURL](http://curl.haxx.se/download.html) (you'll need to compile or get the pre-compiled DLL version)

 [RapisJSON](https://github.com/tencent/rapidjson) (you'll need the `include/rapidsjon` added to the include path)

-(Remember to copy necessary .DLLs into the same folder as the executable: probably FreeImage.dll, freetype6.dll, SDL2.dll, libcurl.dll, and zlib1.dll.
+(Remember to copy necessary .DLLs into the same folder as the executable: probably FreeImage.dll, freetype6.dll, SDL2.dll, and zlib1.dll.
 Exact list depends on if you built your libraries in "static" mode or not.)

 [CMake](http://www.cmake.org/cmake/resources/software.html) (this is used for generating the Visual Studio project)